-Certificate II in Hospitality and Certificate III in Tourism are nationally recognised qualifications that comply with the Australian Qualification Framework.
+SIT20316 Certificate II in Hospitality and SIT30516 Certificate III in Events are nationally recognised qualifications that comply with the Australian Qualification Framework.
 These qualifications provide the skills and knowledge for an individual to be competent in a range of activities and functions requiring basic operational knowledge and limited practical skills in defined contexts.

 Academic - There are no entry requirements for this course however a pass in Year 10 English and Maths is desirable.

 Attitude - refer VET student roles and responsibilities on page 14.

-This course is run over 2 years with the Certificate II in Hospitality forming the base qualification.
-Activities in real and simulated work environments reflecting industry standards.
-Students will gain food handling and safety skills in a café and commercial kitchen environments in the first year followed by the complimentary knowledge and skills from the tourism sector to increase their employability potential.
-Face to face instruction in commercial kitchen, event catering, team activities, role plays, individual practical tasks and learning logs.
+This course is run over 2 years with the SIT20316 Certificate II in Hospitality forming the base qualification.
+Activities in real and simulated work environments reflect industry standards.
+Students will gain food handling and safety skills in a café and commercial kitchen environments in the first year followed by the complimentary knowledge and skills from the events sector to increase their employability potential.
+Face to face instruction in commercial kitchen, event catering, planning and implementation, team activities, role plays, individual practical tasks and learning logs.